Mass Stipends, Gregorian Masses and Deferred Mass Stipends

 - It is not required that Masses be said by the same priest, but they must be said for thirty consecutive days, whether by one, two, or more priests, and all for the same intention.

 To request that Gregorian Masses be offered: If you would like Gregorian Masses offered for a deceased loved one, please call 314-792-7655 or fill out our Gregorian Mass Request Form (along with our Credit Card Sheet for Gregorian Masses if donating by credit card).
 Otherwise checks can be made payable to: Society for the Propagation of the Faith.
 Mail everything to: Society for the Propagation of the Faith, 20 Archbishop May Drive, St. Louis, MO 63119.
 MasterCard, VISA and Discover are accepted.
-A stipend of $150.00 for 1 set of Gregorian Masses is appreciated, plus a $25.00 processing fee.
+A stipend of $150.00 for 1 set of Gregorian Masses is appreciated, plus a $25.00 processing fee for each set of Gregorian Mass stipends ($175.00 total for 1 set of Gregorian Masses).
 While we make every effort to ensure that Gregorian Masses begin approximately one month within receiving donations, we cannot guarantee this.

 About Deferred Mass Stipends